cartacode/mini-dashbaord/README.md

 # Project Description

-This is a dashboard (information radiator ?) that displays a number of smalll widgets, each containing a discrete tidbit of information (e.g. Number of users logged in today, Number of breached incidents today, etc).
-The dashboard obtains all it's information by calling different API's, and rendering that information using a combination of React, Google Charts, and native CSS Grids.
-Every 60 seconds (user configurable), it calls the API's again, updates the React state of each widget (compmonent), and then React dutifully re-renders.
+This is a dashboard (information radiator ?) that displays a number of small widgets, each containing a discrete tidbit of information (e.g. Number of users logged in today, Number of breached incidents today, etc).
+The dashboard obtains all its information by calling different APIs, and rendering that information using a combination of React, Google Charts, and native CSS Grids.
+Every 60 seconds (user configurable), it calls the APIs again, updates the React state of each widget (compmonent), and then React dutifully re-renders.

 Want to help me ?
 Great !
 I'm glad you asked.
 Please fork the project, deploy locally, make some awesome changes, and then issue a pull request against the master branch.

+# Project History

+The first version of this dashboad was written in AngularJS.
+It was meant as an exercise to learn AngularJS.
+Two years later, the dashboard proved continued to prove itself useful and I was still using it on a regular basis.
+But enhancments felt unwieldy.
+As another experiment, I spent the Winter of 2018/2019 re-writing it in React.
+While the React version is less DRY, it feels much easier to understand (and consequently remember).
+Previously, when I didn't touch the code for two weeks, and then dropped back into it, it felt like I was spending 15 minutes to get my bearings within my own code.
+That felt silly.
+In React, all the working parts of a single widget are in a single file (e.g. API call to generate the data, and the HTML/Javascript to display the corresponding result).
+Sure, much less DRY since each React component had a lot of repeated code, but React still feels like the right solution for this project.
+Happy with the re-write.

+## Detailed History: Differences between the AngularJS and React Dashboard

+1. Using React rather than AngularJS (duh..)
+1. Using NodeJS/Express for the API proxy rather than Python/Flask (that's another story)
+1. Replaced CSS Masonry with CSS Grid, which was ratified in CSS3, and it
+1. With CSS Grid, it's easy to specify position of card/widget, and also allow it to float into empty grid space if desired.
+1. Added Semantic UI, but not really using it yet (but want to)

+## History: What I'm learning

+1. Even though my initial design in React is less DRY than AngularJS, feels a lot easier to understand
+1. Replaced Python API with a simple proxy using NodeJS Express.
+Moved all logic from backend to frontend
+    1. That means backend is a simple proxy which only adds authentication on the way through
+1. For View, AngularJS wasnt great at looping through an Object.
+Since React is just javascript, it can do it

+## History: Widget Updating Strategies

+I've tried three different strategies for periodic data updates for each widget.

+1. Widget has it's own custom-length timer (didn't like this, as it means it would be difficult to look at a dashboard screen full of widgets, and understand when each would be updating.
+Also required using a reactSafe setTimemout, which in turn required each widget to be wrapped in a ReactTimeout).
+That in turn, caused confusing when I was trying to reference each widget.
+1. Parent (Card Grid) has a custom-length timer, and uses React Ref to call Widget's Update Function (didn't like this solution as it means the Parent/CardGrid would have to manage alot of refs, onc for each widget)
+1. Parent (Card Grid) has a custom-length timer, and simply issues a global PubSub event, which all widgets will listen for.
+Feels like the most elegant, and it's the methond I'm using.
+Only downside is PubSub is constrained to a single-process application (which this is)

+In all cases, I started with a javascript setTimeout() timer; however, I like displaying the remaining time before the next refresh.
+In the case of Javascript setTimeout(), you cannot query the remaining time.
+So, I ended up converting to a series of 1-second timeouts which keep track of remaining time.
+That gives me a hook to update the remaining timer display.
+Only downside is that each loop iteration is actually 1 second, plus the time it takes for the update code to run, and re-trigger the 1 second timeout.
+I'd have to check, but I think I fixed this by calling the 1 second timeout as the _first_ element of the event loop (rather than waiting until the end)

 # Deploying (and Developing) Locally